brobzilla/handbrake-batch-transcode/README.md

 ### TODO
 * Add ability to remove files as they are transcoded to save on disk space
 * Actually do the transcoding using HandBrakeCLI
+* Add a check to verify HandBrakeCLI is installed and accessabily from this script